 \paragraph{Memory Mechanisms.} We design two complementary memory mechanisms to support multi-step reasoning.
 The first is \textbf{explicit state memory} through photo subsets.
 Since queries require iterative exploration where each step builds on previous discoveries, agents need to persist intermediate results.
 As described above, agents can save retrieval or filtering results as named variables.
 These subsets persist across reasoning steps and support operations such as constrained search and intersection, allowing agents to narrow down candidates.
 The second is \textbf{compressed context memory}.
-As reasoning paths in this task can span many steps, the growing interaction history may exceed context length limits.
-We address this by summarizing the history into two components when a length threshold is reached.
-Session memory preserves high-level goals and key findings, while working memory records the current subgoal and plans.
-This separation maintains both global direction and local state under context constraints.
+As reasoning paths in this task can span many steps, the growing interaction history and large image quantities may exceed context limits.
+We address this by summarizing the history into a three-tier structure when triggered by a token length limit, an image count limit, or proactive agent invocation to condense trial-and-error history upon detecting a mistake.
+Specifically, \textit{global} memory preserves high-level goals and key findings, \textit{local} memory records the current subgoal and plans, and \textit{tool-use} memory summarizes failure experiences to prevent repeated mistakes.
+This separation maintains global direction, local state, and operational efficiency under strict context constraints.